Faculty Clusters

 Eve Tuck, Professor of Native Indigenous Studies, Department of Applied Statistics, Social Science, and Humanities, Steinhardt School of Culture, Education, and Human Development

-Race, Identity, and Inequality
+Race, Identity, & Inequality

 The cluster was created to recruit outstanding scholars whose research addresses some of the most vexing political and social problems of our time, in alignment with NYU priority areas: anti-racism and urban environments, politics, and problems.
 Focusing on these areas will facilitate recruitment of scholars from underrepresented backgrounds who are innovators in our disciplines’ scholarship.
 Through its focus on developing a multidisciplinary network of scholars, the Race, Identity, and Inequality (RII) cluster promises to provide a more holistic perspective on these problems.
 The community it seeks to foster and the resources it aims to marshal promise to create a highly attractive environment for scholars working in these areas.
 The RII cluster will provide a network for scholars to collaborate across NYU and enhance NYU’s ability to mentor students from diverse backgrounds, thus accelerating the recruitment of young scholars into academia.
 The cultivation of this network will aid in retention efforts by fostering attachment to NYU’s intellectual community.
 Coordinating recruitment across units can yield rewards by expanding engagement in bringing outside scholars aboard, and by signaling to those scholars that their areas of research are an NYU priority.
 Research conducted by RII scholars is central to contemporary social sciences, and now is the time to take advantage of cross-unit efforts in faculty development.